We’re so excited to have you worship with us!

 What will happen when the service has finished?

-Our ushers will work quickly to dismiss rows while maintaining social distancing.
-We encourage you to gather with others outside to connect!
-For those planning to attend the 11 AM service, we’ll have a team of people sanitizing our spaces before you arrive.
+Everyone will be self-dismissed, while being asked to honor social distancing requirements in that process.
+We encourage you to gather with others in our Community Room or outside to connect!
+For those planning to attend the 10:30 AM service, we’ll have a team of people sanitizing our spaces before you arrive.

 Can I give a physical check or contribution?